google/comprehensive-rust/src/glossary.md

   Dynamic memory allocation on [the heap](memory-management/review.md).
 - argument:\
   Information that is passed into a function or method.
+- associated type:\
+  A type associated with a specific trait.
+Useful for defining the relationship between types.
 - Bare-metal Rust:\
   Low-level Rust development, often deployed to a system without an operating system.
 See [Bare-metal Rust](bare-metal.md).